Stalking Cat: Biography

 Avner was born in Flint, Michigan, and grew up in Suttons Bay, Michigan.
 As an adult, he joined the Navy as a sonar technician.
 He left his Navy post around 1981.
 He then began working as a computer programmer and technician in San Diego, California.

 In the early 1980s, guided by his personal vision and feelings of affinity for the tigress, Stalking Cat began tattooing and surgically modifying his face.
 In interviews, he repeatedly stated that he chose to alter his physical appearance in accordance with what he believed was an ancient Wyandot tradition; however, this was his personal belief, not traditional practice.
 He also told people he grew up in a tribe and had been told to change his form to that of a tiger by a medicine man.
+Due to various medical laws, the procedures he had were performed without anaesthetic.

 While living in San Diego, he met Tess Calhoun at a furry convention.
 Over several years, he formed a close friendship with Calhoun and her husband, Rick Weiss.
-In 2005, Weiss' job with Boeing required the couple to move to Washington, and they asked Stalking Cat, then aged 47, to join them.
+In 2005, Weiss's job with Boeing required the couple to move to Washington, and they asked Stalking Cat, then aged 47, to join them.
 The trio moved to Freeland, Washington, on Whidbey Island, where Stalking Cat helped fix up their house.

 Stalking Cat, Calhoun, and Weiss were active in the furry community, both online and at conventions.
 They held monthly gatherings for members of the furry community at their home.
 Stalking Cat became well known in the furry community and has a biography on WikiFur.
 He had financial troubles, and in August 2007, he posted publicly on his online journal that he needed a new place to live.
 Calhoun posted that she and her husband simply could not afford to support him anymore.
 She also posted that they would be throwing him a send-off party.
 In September 2007, at age 49, Stalking Cat moved to Tonopah, Nevada.